Weil-Ch\^atelet divisible elements in Tate-Shafarevich groups I: The Bashmakov problem for elliptic curves over Q: Translation between Galois cohomology and etale cohomology

 In this section we shall not be concerned with the effect of real places by assuming there are none, or that we deal with $p \not=2$.
-Otherwise, there are expositions of the necessary modifications after Artin--Verdier by introducing the Woods-Hole site that one should think of as a compactification of $\Spec(\fo_k)_\et$, see for example \cite{zink:appendix}.
+Otherwise, there are expositions of the necessary modifications after Artin--Verdier by introducing the Woods-Hole site, see for example \cite{zink:appendix}.